Pokémon Effort Values (EVs)

 Not an item as such, but a so-called Pokémon Virus.

-in their info.
-It spreads to other Pokémon in your party as they battle, but will disappear after a while.
-However, if the Pokémon is placed in the PC, it will last indefinitely.
+The virus spreads to other Pokémon in your party as they battle, but it will disappear after a Pokémon has been in your party for around 24 hours.
+Pokémon stored in the PC will keep Pokérus indefinitely.

 As an example, battling a Luxio gives you 2 Attack EVs.
 With the Pokérus this is doubled to 4.
 If it is holding the Macho Brace, this is quadrupled to 8.
 If it's holding the Power Weight, you'd normally gain 4 HP and 2 Attack EVs, but with Pokérus this is doubled to 8 HP and 4 Attack.
 And of course, if it was holding the Power Bracer you'd net a huge 12 EVs for one battle!